Free Tools

 This is the most common version of the request, so it is worth being precise about both the how and the rules.

-First, the rights.
-Only extract audio from YouTube videos you own or have permission to use, your own uploads, your company's channel, or content you are licensed for.
-Downloading audio from other people's videos can breach YouTube's terms and copyright, so keep this to content you control.
+The rule that matters.
+Extract audio only from videos you own or are licensed to use: your own uploads, your company's channel, or content you have explicit permission for.
+Pulling audio from other people's videos can breach YouTube's terms and copyright, so keep this to content you control.

 Extract audio on Mac (built-in options)